epogrebnyak/linprog/README.md

 ## Notes

-Remaining questions about the PuLP solver:
+Remaining questions about the PuLP solver and example extentions:

 1. The solution may be not unique, but how do we know it from solver?
    How do we extract other solutions from solver?
 2. How to know which constraint was binding?

-May add next:

-- 2+ products, different margins (price-unit cost)
+3. Are dual prices meaning for this type of problem?
+4. Is any sensitivity analysis possible?

+Extra assignents:

 - explcitly model FIFO warehouse (by earmarking daily production), as a check

-Quote:

-> The optimal solution for a model is not necessarily the optimal solution for the real problem.
-`["Supplement B"]`

 ## References